How To Define Your Target Market in 7 Steps

 • Consumers: Apple still pays attention to technology enthusiasts, who have been with the brand for decades.
 By introducing new technology categories (including wearables, Apple TVs, and HomePods), Apple has demonstrated that it still provides value to this group.
 There’s also an ecosystem play in which having a set of Apple devices allows for greater interoperability among your tech.

-• Pro Users: Apple had seemingly forgotten why people bought the MacBook Pro in the first place, and professionals were delighted to remind it.
-Five years later, Apple has delivered on everything those pros said they wanted.
+• Pro Users: Apple had seemingly forgotten why people bought the MacBook Pro in the first place, and professionals were delighted to remember it.
+Five years later, Apple delivered everything that the pros had requested.

 apple's marketing efforts